daltonshaver/terrorism-analysis/README.md

 I removed the Unknown levels from final results of the analysis of attacks due to there being no relevant insights gained from it.
 I also removed "Other" in Weapon Types for the same reason.

-Interpretations:
-- 50% of the philippines suicide have over 83% predicted probability of success,
-- 50% of the philippines attack that use suicide have there chance of success being over 92%.
-- There is a ...% chance that the model will be able to distinguish between successful attacks and unsuccessful attacks.
-- I can conclude that changes in the characteristics of an attack are associated with changes in the probability that the attack is successful.

-## Flash Presentation:
-**"Terrorists aim to terrorize."**
-- Use maps.
-- "Join me..."
-- Include variables that I am using to predict success.